JayBazuzi/Mobbing-Pattern-Language/Patterns/Rotate on Event.md

 # Purpose

-You want to create a feeling of individual accomplishment for each mob, instead of the sense of shared accomplishment for the mob.
+You want to create a feeling of individual accomplishment for each mobber, instead of the sense of shared accomplishment for the mob.

 # How To